TECHNOLOGY | September 12, 2019

-How the Latest Technologies Facilitate the Advance Care Planning Process
+How the Latest Health Technologies Facilitate the Advance Care Planning Process

 Health technologies have the power to transform the delivery of care.
 Advance care planning (ACP) is an important element within healthcare that helps ensure people receive the care they want at end of life.
-As many health systems work toward formalizing processes for ACP, technology can provide valuable tools for overcoming obstacles that create gaps in the delivery of ACP services and end-of-life care.
+As many health systems work toward formalizing processes for ACP, health technologies can be valuable tools for overcoming obstacles that create gaps in the delivery of ACP services and end-of-life care.
 The following are some of the latest technological tools that facilitate the ACP process.

 An online community, also called a virtual community or social platform, is a network of individuals with a common interest who interact with one another via an online platform.
 One of the many benefits of an online community is that it creates a space to share ideas and collaborate.

 Healthcare providers most commonly join these forums to network, read relevant articles, listen to experts, research medical developments, and consult colleagues about patient issues.
 With more than half of physicians feeling “educationally unprepared” to have end-of-life conversations with their patients, a social platform can be a great resource.

 SDM is a patient-centered intervention that brings numerous benefits to providers, patients, and health care organizations.
 Carrying it out requires a shift in mindset from all levels of the organization, in essence, adaptive change is what is needed.
 To be effective, senior leadership, management, and care teams will need to support the initiative and promote SDM practices.
 Building a case for the program is essential to getting everyone on board.

 Telehealth, which includes telemedicine, is defined by the Health Resources Services Administration as “the use of electronic information and telecommunications technologies to support long-distance clinical health care, patient and professional health-related education, public health and health administration.”